What is the Language Class?

 We enclose the template for the SLT report which you should give to your SLT.

-The reports are to be sent to the school via REGISTERED POST along with the completed application form on or before the 26th February 2021.
+The reports are to be sent to the school or handed into the school along with the completed application form on or before Tuesday the 15th February 2022.

 This will allow your application to be checked when you bring it to the school, in case anything has been omitted in error.
 This can be brought to your attention immediately and hopefully rectified by the closing date.
 If calling to the school poses any difficulties for you, please contact the Principal and alternative arrangements will be made.